-Rule 313 - Cross Checking
+7.14 Cross Checking

-- 1. A minor or a major penalty shall be imposed on a player who "cross-checks" an opponent. - (Note) "Cross-check" shall mean a check delivered with both hands on the stick and no part of the stick on the playing surface. - 2.
-A major penalty shall be imposed on any player who injures an opponent by "cross-checking."

-Rule 314 - Abuse of Officials

-(Note) In the enforcement of this rule the Referee has, in many instances, the option of imposing a "bench minor penalty," "minor penalty", "major penalty" or a.
-In principle, the Referee is directed to impose a "bench minor penalty" or "major penalty" in respect to the violations that occur on or in the immediate vicinity of the players' bench but off the playing surface, and in all cases affecting non-playing personnel or players.
-A "minor penalty or, "major penalty" should be imposed for violations that occur on the playing surface or in the penalty bench area and where the penalized player is readily identifiable

-- 1. Any player who challenges or disputes the rulings of any Official shall be assessed a minor penalty for unsportsmanlike conduct.
-If the player persists in such challenge or dispute, he shall be assessed a major penalty. - Any player who shoots the puck after the whistle has been blown shall be assessed a minor penalty for unsportsmanlike conduct if, in the opinion of the Referee, the player had sufficient time after the whistle to refrain from taking such shot.

-If any player is guilty of any one of the following, his team shall be assessed a bench minor penalty:

-- 1. In the vicinity of the players' bench, using obscene, profane or abusive language to any person or any Official. - 2.
-In the vicinity of the players' bench or penalty bench, throwing anything into the playing area during the progress of the game or during a stoppage of play.

-Rule 315 - Game Sheets - Start of Game

-1. A Bench minor penalty shall be imposed on a team that does not submit its game sheet (score sheet) ten (10) minutes prior to the scheduled start of the game.

-Note: When serving a Minor or Major penalty and a line change occurs a player designate by the coach from the incoming line shall serve the balance of the penalty.
+- 7.14.1 A minor or a major penalty shall be imposed on a player who "cross-checks" an opponent. - 7.14.2 Note: "Cross-check" shall mean a check delivered with both hands on the stick and no part of the stick on the playing surface. - 7.14.3 A major penalty shall be imposed on any player who injures an opponent by "cross-checking." - 7.15 Abuse of Officials - 7.15.1 Note: In the enforcement of this rule the referee has, in many instances, the option of imposing a "bench minor penalty," "minor penalty" or a "major penalty".
+In principle, the referee is directed to impose a "bench minor penalty" or "major penalty" in respect to the violations that occur on or in the immediate vicinity of the players' bench but off the playing surface, and in all cases affecting non-playing personnel or players.
+A "minor penalty or, "major penalty" should be imposed for violations that occur on the playing surface or in the penalty bench area and where the penalized player is readily identifiable. - 7.15.2 Any player who challenges or disputes the rulings of any Official shall be assessed a minor penalty for unsportsmanlike conduct.
+If the player persists in such challenge or dispute, he shall be assessed a major penalty. - 7.15.3 Any player who shoots the puck after the whistle has been blown shall be assessed a minor penalty for unsportsmanlike conduct if, in the opinion of the referee, the player had sufficient time after the whistle to refrain from taking such shot. - 7.15.4 If any player is guilty of any one of the following, his team shall be assessed a bench minor penalty: - 7.15.5 In the vicinity of the players' bench, using obscene, profane or abusive language to any person or any Official. - 7.15.6 In the vicinity of the players' bench or penalty bench, throwing anything into the playing area during the progress of the game or during a stoppage of play. - 7.16 Game Sheets Start of Game - 7.16.1 A Bench minor penalty shall be imposed on a team that does not submit its game sheet (score sheet) ten (10) minutes prior to the scheduled start of the game. - 7.16.2 Note: When serving a Minor or Major penalty and a line change occurs a player designated by the head coach from the incoming line shall serve the balance of the penalty. - 7.17 Rule Clarification - 7.17.1 If a goal is scored against the team which is short-handed, the player serving the penalty may return to the game even if the penalty time has not elapsed.

-Rule Clarification

-1. If a goal is scored against the team which is short-handed, the player serving the penalty may return to the game even if the penalty time has not elapsed.
 A team shall not be required to play with fewer than four players.
-If more than two players are penalized during the same time, penalties shall be served in succession.

-Note: Definition - "Short-handed" means that the Team is below the numerical strength of its opponents on the court at the time the goal is scored.
-See the following examples:

-A coincident minor penalty results in both teams playing at equal strength.
+If more than two players are penalized during the same time, penalties shall be served in succession. - 7.17.2 Note: Definition "Short-handed" means that the Team is below the numerical strength of its opponents on the court at the time the goal is scored.
+See the following examples: - 7.17.3 A coincidental minor penalty results in both teams playing at equal strength.
 Players will sit the entire penalty whether a goal is scored or not.